zxlim/ICT2x01-p4-6/README.md

     ├── config              # Directory containing PHP configuration files used for running BOTster.
     ├── docs                # Directory containing resources for project documentation.
     ├── src                 # Directory containing project source code.
+    ├── tests               # Directory containing files related to testing and coverage.
-    └── README.md           # This README file.
+    ├── README.md           # This README file.
 Contains the key project documentation.

-## How To Run
+    ├── start.bat           # Used to run BOTster on Windows systems.
+    └── start.sh            # Used to run BOTster on Linux systems.

+## Setup Instructions
-This section will cover the deployment instructions for BOTster.
+This section will cover the setup instructions for BOTster.

 ### Dependencies
 The following software are required to be installed on the machine running BOTster:
 - PHP 7.4
 - SQLite3

+The machine running BOTster shall also be connected to a network that has wireless connection capabilities (WiFi) for the Robotic Car to be able to communicate with the web component of this application.

+#### Installing Dependencies for Windows
 On Windows, dependencies must be installed using XAMPP with default settings.
 [Click here to download the correct version](https://www.apachefriends.org/xampp-files/7.4.25/xampp-windows-x64-7.4.25-0-VC15-installer.exe).

-On macOS Catalina and later, PHP is already preinstalled with SQLite support.
+#### Installing Dependencies for Linux
+Ensure the user used for setting up BOTster is able to access root privileges via `sudo`.

 For Debian-based GNU/Linux systems, the dependencies can be installed using the following commands:
 ```bash
 dev@p4-6:~$ sudo apt update && sudo apt install -y php7.4-cli php7.4-common php7.4-json php7.4-readline php7.4-sqlite3
 ```

-The machine running BOTster shall also be connected to a network that has wireless connection capabilities (WiFi) for the Robotic Car to be able to communicate with the web component of this application.

-### Starting BOTster (For Windows)
+### Running BOTster (For Windows)
 1. Clone the repository using [Git Bash](https://gitforwindows.org/).
 ```bash
 dev@botster MINGW64 ~ git clone https://github.com/zxlim/ICT2x01-p4-6.git